Woman killed by neighbor before responding state troopers were ambushed by gunfire, police say

 Paris said the troopers "were dispatched to check the welfare of an individual.
 And there was additional information about shots being fired.
 But upon their arrival, they were immediately fired upon and ambushed.
 They are very lucky to be alive.”

-Shapiro called the two troopers heroes and said Perechinsky “saved lives,” including people who were in the area.
+Gov. Josh Shapiro called the two troopers heroes and said Perechinsky “saved lives."

 “He acted decisively.
 He acted thoughtfully.
-And the work he did today exemplifies the absolute best of the Pennsylvania State Police,” Gov. Josh Shapiro said on Thursday.
+And the work he did today exemplifies the absolute best of the Pennsylvania State Police,” Shapiro said on Thursday.

-A state police statement said the shooter was armed with a rifle and did not comply with demands.
-The statement indicated he was “ultimately shot and killed during the incident.”
+Faino had a rifle and did not comply with demands, a state police statement said.
+He was “ultimately shot and killed during the incident,” police said.

-The location was about 5 miles (8 kilometers) north of the borough of Thompson, some 163 miles (262 kilometers) north of Philadelphia.
+The shooting happened about 5 miles (8 kilometers) north of the borough of Thompson, some 163 miles (262 kilometers) north of Philadelphia.

 Erika Mills, who lives less than a mile from where the shootings took place, said it made for a terrifying day in a community that is usefully peaceful.